Selected press coverage:

 (27 Jun 2018) HK students land internships at nuclear firm [China Daily]

 MTE final year student LAM Wah Shing participated and served as the deputy team leader in the 6-week internship programme at the Chinese Academy of Sciences organized by the HKSAR Government’s Home Affairs Bureau during summer 2018, in a team of 22 students from Hong Kong universities who took part in the programme.
 He treasures the internship opportunity which allows him to understand the real applications of frontier technologies and hopes to be able to learn from top scientists during the internship programme.
-He will continue his PhD studies under Prof. Dong SUN’s supervision in the coming academic year, and looks forward to opportunities to develop his career in mainland China in future.
+He will continue his PhD studies under Prof. SUN Dong’s supervision in the coming academic year, and looks forward to opportunities to develop his career in mainland China in future.

 Selected press coverage: